 All of this will cost the prospective online store owner $29 per month for the Basic Shopify, $79/m for “regular” Shopify and $229/m for Advanced Shopify (which obviously has a lot more useful features).

 And, if you think you’ve outgrown the regular Shopify setup, there’s also Shopify Plus for enterprise eCommerce merchants.
-This eCommerce software comes with dedicated account management and some extra features like customized checkout among the rest.
+This platform comes with dedicated account management and some extra features like customized checkout among the rest.

 Pricing for Shopify Plus depends on the design, customization, order size and a few other things, but it should be a well-worth investment for a large-scale business that needs something more from its eCommerce software platform.

-Most eCommerce software platforms on our list will cost you some money, but WooCommerce is a free plugin that will allow you to turn an ordinary WordPress site into a prosperous online store.
+Most of the platforms for eCommerce on our list will cost you some money, but WooCommerce is a free plugin that will allow you to turn an ordinary WordPress site into a prosperous online store.
 Of course, as with any other plugin, you can only do this with the .org version of your WordPress, not the .com one.

 WooCommerce is an excellent eCommerce software solution for a smaller eCommerce merchant and provides its own shopping cart and payment processor, but as you scale the business upwards and grow your store with more products and customers, you should probably look toward a more robust platform.